veryCoolTimo/Obsidian-Plugin-AI-integration-/README.md

 # Timo Assistant for Obsidian

-Personal AI assistant powered by Claude with smart context search across your vault.
+Personal AI assistant powered by OpenRouter with smart context search across your vault.

 ## Features